 In 2022-08-01, Ahmed Zoukit was recruited as post doc in the project "Systematic control of PEM fuel cells for vehicle applications".
 Ahmed has a background in electrical engineering from Cadi Ayyad University, Morocco and experience with PEM fuel cell systems working at PSL University, France.
+Ahmed is currently on parental leave with plans to continue modeling work in 2025.
+The following papers have been produced [17]:

-So far work on one papers has been conducted, "Takagi-Sugeno fuzzy approach for PEM fuel cell system modeling", and presentation of a related work at the conference, European Fuel Cell Forum (Lucerne, Switzerland) is planned for July 2023.
+• Zoukit, Ahmed, Issam Salhi, and David Sedarsky.
+"Takagi-Sugeno Fuzzy Approach for PEM fuel cell system modeling."
+European Fuel Cell Forum.
+2023.